 A scholarship is a financial award that doesn’t have to be repaid.
-Your teen may receive one for academic merit or test scores because they live in a certain geographic area, because they excel in a sport, possess a talent, are pursuing a certain major, or because the college they are attending has a fund to either entice or subsidize a student’s enrollment.
+Your teen may receive one for academic merit or test scores, because they live in a certain geographic area, because they excel in a sport, possess a talent, are pursuing a certain major, or because the college they are attending has a fund to either entice or subsidize a student’s enrollment.
+Sometimes a scholarship might even be a prize or award given during a college tour.

-Because there feels like a lot of ways a person “could” earn a scholarship, and we’ve all heard that there are “millions of dollars that go unclaimed every year” we want to be sure our teens don’t leave any money on the table.
-And if you register your email address and pay the low price of $99, I’ll tell you all about it…..
-(NO!)
+Because it feels like there are a lot of ways a person “could” earn a scholarship, and we’ve all heard that there are “millions of dollars that go unclaimed every year” we want to be sure our teens don’t leave any money on the table.

-While it is true that some scholarship opportunities go unclaimed each year, far more common are the scholarships that have thousands of applicants for just one shot at $1,000.
+While it is true that some scholarship opportunities go unclaimed each year, and some students get full ride awards, and some colleges are generous with aid, the far more common scenario is that thousands of applicants will compete for just one award.

 According to Marvin Carmichael, past Chairman of the National Association of Student Financial Aid Administrators (NASFAA), this notion that billions of dollars of scholarships go unclaimed year has been around for a long time, but it is most definitely a myth.
 If a university does not award all its scholarship money one year, Carmichael explains, it is because of weird timing issues or highly restrictive eligibility requirements.

-Marketers know that by getting you in the marketing funnel, they have a 1-3% chance of “converting” you to a paying customer.
+Marketers know that by getting you into their marketing funnel, that they have a 1-3% chance of “converting” you to a paying customer.
 So, thousands of dollars are spent enticing you to click on something that gets you into the funnel.
 Ever see Facebook ads in your newsfeed?
 Those are to get you in a marketing funnel.

 SOLUTION: Do not google “How to find Scholarships.”
 There are better ways, and we’ll discuss them below.